amitxv/PC-Tuning/docs/pre-install.md

 ## Remove Non-Essential Editions

 Remove every edition except the desired edition by retrieving the indexes of every other edition and removing them with the commands below.
 Once completed, the only edition to exist should be the desired edition at index 1.
+Ensure that the chosen edition has group policy support as several policies are configured in later steps.

 - Recommended editions: